pelmered/fake-car/README.md

 1. Now requires PHP 8.1+ (previously 7.3+)
 2. The provider name has changed from `Fakecar` to `FakeCar`.
 This will cause problems if you are on a case-sensitive filesystem, but it is strongly recommended to change this even if you are not.
 3. The methods `transliterate` and `checkDigit` on the `FakeCar` provider class are now no longer publicly available (Visibility changed to private).
 4. The public methods `getRandomElementsFromArray` and `getWeighted` on the `FakeCar` provider class has been moved to a helper class.
-Access them like this: `\Faker\Provider\FakeCarHelper::getWeighted`
+Access them like this: `\Faker\Provider\FakeCarHelper::getWeighted()`
 5. The constants `EBCDIC` and `MODELYEAR` are no longer public.

-3, 4 and 5 are changes to limited to undocumented features of the public API and should therefore not impact the typical use cases of this package.
+3, 4 and 5 are changes limited to undocumented features of the public API, and should therefore not impact the typical use cases of this package.

 ## Basic Usage